Paying Tax on Personal Loans

 • Your lender decides to stop collecting on the loan.

-This is called a cancellation of debt, and it can carry tax liabilities since you’re receiving the remainder of the loan without the caveat that you’ll be paying it back.
+This is called a cancellation of debt (COD), and it can carry tax liabilities since you’re technically keeping the remainder of the debt, rather than paying it back.

-For instance, let’s say you’ve taken out a $10,000 personal loan and have paid back $8,500 of it when the debt is forgiven or cancelled.
-The remaining $1,500 that you’d no longer have to pay back can be taxed as income during the year it is cancelled.
+For instance, let’s say you took out a $10,000 personal loan and have paid back $8,500 of it when the debt is forgiven or canceled.
+The remaining $1,500 that you no longer have to pay back can be taxed as income during the year it is canceled.

-Typically, your lender will send you a tax form (a 1099-C) stating the amount cancelled, which you must subsequently report to the IRS on your tax return.
-Again, this is a very, very rare circumstance, so it’s nothing to count on.
+Typically, your lender will send you a tax form (a 1099-C) stating the amount canceled that you’ll need to submit with your tax return when you file.

-Bottom line: In most situations, personal loans are not taxable as income—but if your loan is cancelled or forgiven, the remainder of the loan amount that you’ve yet to repay can be taxed the same way regular income is.
+Bottom line: In most situations, personal loans are not taxable as income — but if your loan is canceled or forgiven, the loan amount that you’ve yet to repay can be taxed the same way regular income is.

 Is Personal Loan Interest Tax Deductible?

-The interest you pay on personal loans is not tax deductible.
+Unlike some other common types of loans, the money you pay on interest for a personal loans is generally not tax deductible.
 So if you take out a loan and pay a few hundred dollars in interest over the course of your repayment, that’s not a cost that will reduce what you owe in taxes come April.

 Types of Loans with Tax Deductible Interest

-Although personal loan interest isn’t tax deductible, there are many other types of loans that do carry special tax benefits and interest deductions.
-For instance, student loan interest and mortgage and property loan interest can be deductible up to certain amounts, although there are some restrictions.
+Although personal loan interest typically isn’t tax deductible, there are many other types of loans that do allow interest deductions.
+Here’s a closer look.

 Student Loan Interest